Future-proof ship pipe routing: navigating the energy transition: Introduction

 These guidelines should stimulate the maritime industry to transition from fossil fuels to sustainable alternatives.
 However, ship owners optimize for the economic situation at the beginning of a ship's construction \cite{pruyn_are_2017}.
 This means sustainability is often not taken into account.
 Yet, with a service life of 20 to 30 years at least \cite{dinu_maritime_2015}, a ship should be profitable in all (economic) conditions encountered in that period.
 As a result, ships are currently already sub-optimal at delivery.
 To deal with this issue, we must consider future alternative fuels already in the design phase to prevent this sub-optimality.

 Transitioning to a new fuel type would impact the engine, the fuel storage, and the piping between the two.
-The first two are extensively researched already \cite{lindstad_reduction_2021, zwaginga_evaluation_2022}, yet piping is often overlooked.
+The first two are extensively researched already \cite{lindstad_reduction_2021, zwaginga_evaluation_2022}, and piping as well \cite{dong_ship_2022, lin_multi-objective_2023, yan_hybrid_2024}, yet it is often overlooked in the context of the energy transition.
 Pipe routing takes over 50\% of the total detail-design labor hours \cite{park_pipe-routing_2002}.
 Additionally, the labor costs yield 60\% of the total costs of a ship \cite[Section 1.2]{asmara_pipe_2013}.
 Hence, pipe routing greatly determines both design time and costs.

 Furthermore, pipe routing constraints are heavily dependent on the corresponding fuel type \cite{lloyds_register_rules_2023}.
 Even though present studies fundamentally mention the same alternative fuels, the industry has not agreed on a single optimal future marine fuel \cite{prussi_potential_2021}.
 They state that the future mix of fuels will depend on their expected price, availability, and suitability for the specific ship.